datagrok-ai/public/help/visualize/viewers/sunburst.md

 ## Molecule rendering

 A sunburst viewer renders molecular structures on the rings.
-When you hover over the structure, a label appears above.
+Hover over the structure to see the label.

 If the number of structures to show is excessive, only a part of the structures is visible.